Here’s my schedule for Spring 2019…

 Once you are logged in, you will be given the option to install the Office products for your platform, either Windows or Mac OS.
 The ‘Install Office 2016’ button should be visible at the top right of the page.
-Please note that if you are using a Google Chromebook, you will not be able to install the Office apps – your only option there will be to use the online version of Office.
+Please note that if you are using a Google Chromebook, you will not be able to install the full “desktop version” of Office.
+The mobile version of the Office Suite for Android is available but this should not be confused with the full desktop version for Windows and Mac.

 UPDATE: I recently updated this assignment and the latest version is available from my github repository: LinkedIn Profile Assignment